If you’ve heard of the Boom Pilates and you’re curious to give it a try, it’s likely you’re also asking yourself: exactly what is Pilates?

 We’re not saying “don’t try this at home”—in fact, practicing mat Pilates at home is a great way to supplement in between studio Pilates classes.
 But before you practice at home, make sure you learn the fundamentals with close instructor guidance first.

-What is a Pilates reformer?
+How is a Pilates reformer used?

 The Pilates reformer is one of the most popular pieces of Pilates equipment, and it’s likely what you’ll see utilized most often in Pilates studios.
-The reformer operates using a movable platform (called the “carriage”) on wheels in a frame attached to springs and a rope and pulley system.
+This Pilates classic operates using a movable platform (called the “carriage”) on wheels in a frame attached to springs and a rope and pulley system.
 The springs are attached or detached to the carriage in order to add or remove additional resistance when moving the carriage.
 Additional springs on the reformer contribute to a more intense resistance or necessary stability when doing Pilates, and the carriage’s instability at lower levels of resistance can encourage the development of a stronger core and better balance, two key components of Pilates.

 One of the reasons the reformer is so popular is that the machine is designed to aid students in keeping proper form throughout different moves.
 In order to perform different moves correctly (and, sometimes, to perform them at all) and avoid injury, you have to have proper form.
 Unlike other methods of exercise, including other Pilates methods, it’s hard to “cheat” on the reformer.
 And not being able to “cheat” ensures you’re getting the most out of your Pilates class, and that you’re protecting your body by using the proper form.